cloudmesh-community/hid-sp18-523/project-report/report.md

 ## Scope of work

-Open API that allows corporate users to upload historical sales transactions data for all outlets in batch mode using file upload.
+To develop Open API that allows corporate users to upload historical sales transactions data for all outlets in batch mode using file upload.
-Open API that allows store outlet users to insert invidividual item sales transactions for given store outlet.
-Open API that allows store outlet users to query and view item details by passing item idendifier and store outlet identifier.
-Open API that allows store outlet users to query and view sales information by passing item idendifier and store outlet identifier.
-Open API that allows corporate users to upload details of items they wish to get quantity prediction.
+Store outlet users should also be able to insert invidividual item sales transactions for given store outlet.
+This Open API will allow store outlet users to query and view item details by passing item idendifier and store outlet identifier.
+It should have feature that allows store outlet users to query and view sales information  by passing item idendifier and store outlet identifier.
+In addition it should  allows corporate users to upload details of items they wish to get predictive quantity.

 ## Technology Stack